|Nutrition Facts (per serving)|

 Spoon the potato mixture into the prepared baking dish.
 Drizzle the remaining 2 tablespoons of melted butter over the potatoes.

 Bake in the preheated oven for 25 minutes, or until the casserole is lightly browned.
 Scatter the remaining shredded cheddar cheese over the casserole and return it to the oven for a few more minutes, or just until the cheese has melted.

-Buttered breadcrumb topping: Add the entire 1 cup of shredded cheese to the mashed potatoes.
-Instead of drizzling the 2 tablespoons of melted butter over the potatoes, toss them with about 1/2 to 1 cup of soft breadcrumbs.
-Sprinkle the buttered breadcrumbs over the potatoes and bake as directed or until the crumbs are golden brown.
+- Buttered breadcrumbs topping: Instead of drizzling the 2 tablespoons of butter over the potatoes, mix them with about 1/2 to 1 cup of soft breadcrumbs.
+Sprinkle the buttered breadcrumbs over the potatoes and bake as directed, or until the crumbs are golden brown.